TheToto318/EcoleDirecte-Timeline-Grabber/README.md

 # EcoleDirecte-Timeline-Grabber
-An ical timeline grabber for the EcoleDirecte platform written in python
+An ical timeline grabber for the EcoleDirecte platform written in python with a docker image

 Need a student account !!